 To use wildcards:

-- Drag a Flow Wildcard component from Library > Components > Flow View to an action area in Navigator or Form Editor.
+- Drag a Flow Wildcard component from Components > Flow View to an action area in Navigator or Form Editor.

 - In Properties, select flow items to add them to the positive and negative list of the action area.

 In the Event IDs field, specify the IDs of the events to connect to, such as mouse, touch or keyboard events.

-To give flow items high priority, select them in the Positive list field.
-To block flow items, select them in the Negative list field.
+To give flow items high priority, select them in the Allow list field.
+To block flow items, select them in the Block list field.

 You can specify the following properties to change the appearance of the wildcard icon :